metno/run-anemoi-ocean/README.md

 # Anemoi-training on LUMI
 Use of virtual python environments is strongly dicouraged on LUMI, with a container based approach being the prefered solution.
 Therefore we use a singularity container which contains the entire software environment except for the anemoi repositories themselves (training, graphs, models, datasets, utils).
 These are installed in a lightweight virtual environment that we load on top of the container, which enables us to edit these packages without rebuilding the container.
 - The virtual environment is set up by executing `bash make_env.sh` in /lumi.
-This will download the anemoi-packages and install this in a .venv folder inside /lumi.
+This will download the anemoi-packages and install them in a .venv folder inside /lumi.

 You can now train a model through the following steps:
-- Setup the desider model config file and make sure it is placed in /lumi. **This file should not be named `config.yaml` or any other config name allready in anemoi-training.
+- Setup the desider model config file and make sure it is placed in /lumi. **This file should not be named `config.yaml` or any other config name allready in anemoi-training.**
 - Specify the config file name in `lumi_jobscript.sh` along with preferred sbatch settings for the job.
 - Submit the job with `sbatch lumi_jobscript.sh`